alecron/hugo-blog-aletec/content/posts/how_this_works/index.md

 +++
 date = '2024-10-20T01:39:32+02:00'
-draft = true
+draft = false
-title = 'How this works?'
+title = 'How does thi work?'
 backgroundImage = 'img/background.svg'
 +++

-# Well....
-I'm not really sure how this works but hope I make it out alive

 I mean, this is not an issue or whatever but how can it be so hard to make the background image work?